Balasubramanian-pg/SQL-Portfolio/Runner & Customer Experience/# Runner and Customer Experience Analysi.md

 ```

 **Explanation:**
-- `COUNT` function determines the number of pizzas ordered per order.
+- The `COUNT` function determines the number of pizzas ordered per order.
-- `DATEDIFF` calculates the time taken to prepare the orders.
+- The `DATEDIFF` calculates the time taken to prepare the orders.
 - Averages are grouped by the number of pizzas ordered.

 **Improvement:** Adding a statistical test (e.g., correlation coefficient) can quantify the relationship.